Silva-Mo/odin-recipes/README.md

 # odin-recipes
-Yay, this my first odin project.
+Yay, this is my first odin project.
 I really feel confident

 What have I learned?